ranja-sarkar/Optimization-NOGD/README.md

 Based on the types of objective function and constraint variables, [optimization problems](https://developers.google.com/optimization/introduction/python) can have 3 broad categories.

 <img width="356" alt="oo" src="https://github.com/user-attachments/assets/bae0bab4-7f72-4049-9ef0-2e9c1e3579d3" />

+Optimization uses a rigorous mathematical model to determine the most efficient solution to a described problem.
+One must first identify an objective function (loss or cost), a quantitative measure of the model examples of which are profit, cost, energy.
+The objective is subject to constraints such as resources, time.

+ 1. **Linear Programming (LP)** ->  Objective function and constraints are both linear

+ 2. **Quadratic Programming (QP)** -> Objective function is quadratic and constraints are linear

+ 3. **Non-Linear Programming** -> Objective function or (atleast one) constraint is non-linear

 # Optimization methods